raspberrypilearning/xai-challenge-submit/en/step_4.md

 You'll be providing your computer with tons of examples from your chosen or created data set.
 For instance, if you have a collection of pictures of Pokémon, you'll tell the computer which ones are Pikachu and which ones aren't.

 **Practice makes perfect:**
 The computer will then process each picture, assess it for patterns, and make a prediction of what the picture contains.
 Sometimes it'll get the prediction right, and other times it might mess up.
-But the more labelled examples you give it, the better it'll get at correctly predicting what's a new image.
+But the more labelled examples you give it, the better it'll get at correctly predicting what's in a new image.

 **Testing time!**
 After training your model with lots of examples, you can then input a new picture and see if it can correctly predict if it's a Pikachu or not.
 It's like a mini quiz for your computer!